 I’m Sue and I live in a small town in Illinois.
-I was diagnosed with Fibromyalgia in 2002 after undergoing treatment for Hepatitis C. In the beginning, my symptoms were mild and flare-ups didn’t last too long.
+I was diagnosed with Hepatitis C in 2000.
+Although Hep C treatment was successful, my health never returned.
+I was finally diagnosed with Fibromyalgia in 2006.
+In the beginning, my symptoms were mild and flare-ups didn’t last too long.
 But eventually, the fatigue, dizziness, migraines and pain kept me from enjoying my life.

 Every time I went to the doctor, I left with new prescriptions to fill.
 The more medications I took, the worse I felt.
 I was sooo tired all the time and the brain fog was awful.
 I felt confused (dazed)… I couldn’t think straight or remember things.
 I couldn’t handle noise.
 Being around a lot of activity made me feel like I wanted to jump out of my skin.

 Fibro was winning and my life was falling apart.

 Then in 2012, I lost my health insurance and could not afford many of my prescriptions.
 But guess what?
 I could think more clearly, the fatigue wasn’t as bad and the dizziness went away.
 My hot flashes and the uncontrollable sweating stopped.

 That was when I knew…the prescriptions were making me feel worse, not better.